Skip to main content

 Interview and portfolio guidance

-Further guidance on compiling your portfolio will be provided when we send you the form.
-In advance of this, we recommend that you gather any work you already have in a format that can be shared online (e.g. in a folder and/or playlist).
-Your portfolio helps us get to know you and will help start our conversation at the interview.
+We'll provide further guidance on compiling your portfolio when we send you the form.
+To prepare, we suggest that you collect your work in a format that you can share online, such as a folder or playlist.
+Your portfolio helps us get to know you and will inform our conversation at the interview.

 Interview and portfolio guidance for international students

-Just like our domestic applicants, international students are asked to submit an application portfolio (see above).
-While we would really like to invite you to campus to enjoy an applicant day, we accept that this may not always be possible and instead interviews can be held online.
-Further information will be provided on application.
+Just like our domestic applicants, international students should submit a portfolio (see above).
+While we'd like to invite you to campus for an applicant day, if that's not possible, we can conduct interviews online instead.
+We'll provide further information after you apply.

 Application contact: Professor James Saunders